1st Cavalry Division soldier, Oklahoma Air National Guard airman killed in rocket attack at Camp Taji

 The two Americans killed in a rocket attack on Camp Taji in Iraq Wednesday included the first Oklahoma Air National Guard member killed in action since the 9/11 attacks, officials said.

 The Defense Department on Friday identified Air Force Staff Sgt.
 Marshal D. Roberts, 28, of Owasso, Okla. and Army Spc.
-Juan Miquel Mendez Covarrubias, 27, of Hanford, Calif. as the two U.S. service members killed in the attack on the training base north of Baghdad.
+Juan Miguel Mendez Covarrubias, 27, of Hanford, Calif. as the two U.S. service members killed in the attack on the training base north of Baghdad.

 Mendez Covarrrubias, a member of the 1st Cavalry Division’s 1st Air Cavalry Brigade out of Fort Hood, Texas, was promoted to specialist following his death.